Wild Rose to host Classic Car Show at Roseville Shops this weekend

 Everyone will continue northbound on 24th Lane (crossing County Road A) until they reach Apache Avenue where there will be a left turn (heading west) and continue on Apache Avenue and Apache Road westbound until they reach 19th Road where the cruise will turn left (south) back to County Road A where there will be a right turn (westbound) back toward Wild Rose.

-Just before reaching Highway 22, the cruise will be directed to turn onto Summit Street (southbound) for about one block, then turning right (west) onto Grove Avenue for about one block, and then turning left (south) onto Hospital Road and back onto State Highway 22.
+Just before reaching Highway 22, the cruise will be directed to turn onto Summit Street (southbound) for two blocks, then turning right (west) onto Maple Avenue where the cruise will get back to Highway 22.